Wetbikeboy2500/Entoli/README.md

 #### Prompting Methods
 ##### EntoliPrompt
 A simple question and answer input and output prompt.
-* Input the question into the constructor of the object as a string
+* Input the question as first parameter of the function
 * The second parameter in the constructor takes a json object with enterMessage(default true), exitMessage(default true),and preventExit (default false)

 enterMessage - display answer when prompt is confirmed